Crytonics/Crytonics.github.io/content/pages/team.md

 <div style="text-align: center; color: #3b82f6">
-    The Strato Team was composed of passionate individuals from all around the world 🌐
+    The Strato Team is composed of passionate individuals from all around the world 🌐
 </div>

-# App Developers
+<h3>App Developers</h3>
 <!-- This is first row -->
 <div class="team-container" style="padding-top: 10px;">
     <div class="team-member">